a20351766/mchain1.2/docs/source/upgrading_your_network_tutorial.rst

 Launch a v1.1 network
 ---------------------

-To begin, we will provision a basic network running Fabric v1.1 images.
+To begin, we will provision a basic network running Mchain v1.1 images.
 This network will consist of two organizations, each maintaining two peer nodes, and a “solo” ordering service.

-We will be operating from the ``first-network`` subdirectory within your local clone of ``fabric-samples``.
+We will be operating from the ``first-network`` subdirectory within your local clone of ``mchain-samples``.
 Change into that directory now.
 You will also want to open a few extra terminals for ease of use.

 Clean up